aodn/utilities/generic-harvester/README.md

 #### db_params

 Specifies database connection details to use.
-All feature information is written/deleted using these connection details/associated schema
+Authentication is required to update metadata records.

 | key | value |
 | --- | --- |